ke177409/Kara-Evans/Projects/Medical-Staffing-Plan.md

 * The state of Florida needs number of providers and influenza patients data to determine staff-to-patient ratios.
 * D.C. needs to need included in data collection for influenza death counts to determine mortality rates.
 * Measure other factors that may affect influenza rates such as access to vaccinations and education on influenza prevention.
+*
+## The Learning Experience
+My biggest challenge was learning to create visualizations in Tableau that speak for themselves.
+I researched tutorials and troubleshooting strategies to achieve my intended results.
+The weighted average mortality rate was one of my key variables in this analysis and was developed with the help of my mentor.
+I intend to use this calculation in future projects after understanding how it can influence results.
+Walking through each step of my process helped me to develop a coherent story for my final presentation.
+During this process I discovered results that were unexpected, which sparked new ideas to explore and more details to add to the project.

 ## Datasets
 * *Underlying Cause of Death, 1999-2020* [Data set].
 CDC. https://wonder.cdc.gov/ucd-icd10.html